pangeo-forge/pangeo-forge-recipes/docs/pangeo_forge_recipes/recipe_user_guide/index.md

-# Recipe User Guide
+# Recipes User Guide

-Welcome to the User Guide for the `pangeo_forge_recipes` Python package.
+Welcome to the User Guide for the `pangeo-forge-recipes` Python package.
 This package is an important part of the broader Pangeo Forge infrastructure.
-The python package can be used on its own or as part of an automated recipe.
+The python package can be used on its own or as part of [Pangeo Forge Cloud](../../pangeo_forge_cloud/index.md).

 ## File Patterns